ch3889/6694-DynaPrompt/docs/reports/REPORT_HYBRID_FINAL.md

 ### 4.1 Metric Inadequacy

-**Finding**: Current evaluation metrics (CLIP score, compositional accuracy) do NOT align with human perception of visual quality.
+**Finding**: Current evaluation metrics (CLIP score, compositional accuracy) do NOT align with visual correctness of spatial relationships.

 **Evidence**:
 ```